Puy Lentil Shepherd’s Pie

 5. Add the lentils and simmer for 20 minutes or until the veg is soft.
 Add some water if required.

 6. Meanwhile boil the diced potato in a large pan of water for 15 mins then mash with a little butter, salt and pepper.
+I like to add some cabbage and leeks to the mash if I have any available.

 7. Pour the lentil mix into an over proof dish, level out then spread the mashed potato out over the top.